Azure/azure-powershell/src/ServiceBus/docs/New-AzServiceBusSubscription.md

 ## PARAMETERS

 ### -AutoDeleteOnIdle
-ISO 8061 timeSpan idle interval after which the topic is automatically deleted.
+Idle interval after which the queue is automatically deleted.
 The minimum duration is 5 minutes.

 ```yaml